bahadirdonmez/arch-linux/INSTALLATION.md

-# Comprehensive Guide for Installing Arch Linux
+# Arch Linux Installation

-This guide delivers a concise, step-by-step procedure for installing Arch Linux.
-It covers crucial tasks from setting up the live environment, partitioning disks, installing the base system, and reaching the user interface promptly, along with additional useful tool setup.
+This section offers a detailed, step-by-step walkthrough for installing Arch Linux,

 ## Boot the Live Environment

-Insert the USB flash drive containing the Arch Linux installation medium and follow the steps below:
+1. Insert the USB flash drive containing the Arch Linux installation medium and restart your computer.

-1. Restart or power on your computer.
-During the power-on self-test (POST) phase, access the firmware (BIOS) settings by pressing either the <kbd>DEL</kbd> or
+2. Access the BIOS/UEFI settings (usually by pressing <kbd>DEL</kbd> or <kbd>F2</kbd>
-<kbd>F2</kbd> key.

-2. Once on the BIOS screen, open the **Boot Menu** by pressing its dedicated button or hitting the <kbd>F8</kbd> key.
+during boot).

-3. A Boot Menu popup window will appear.
-Select the USB flash drive containing the Arch Linux installation medium, and the computer will reboot automatically.
+3. Navigate to the **Boot Menu** (often accessible via <kbd>F8</kbd>) and select the USB flash drive containing the Arch Linux installation medium.
+The computer will reboot automatically.

 4. Upon reboot, the installation medium's boot loader menu will appear.
 Choose the **Arch Linux install medium (x86_64, UEFI)** option, and press <kbd>Enter</kbd> to